Attraction of the Week: Winterfest at Carowinds

-If you need a snack, there are plenty of seasonal specialties to indulge in including special holiday treats like gingerbread funnel cake and apple cranberry dumplings.
+Sweet lovers take note – there are plenty of seasonal specialties to indulge in including special holiday treats like gingerbread funnel cake and apple cranberry dumplings.
 Most of the restaurants have been renamed with cute holiday-esque names i.e. Dancer’s Snack Shack and Candy Cane’s Sugar Shack.
-A Starbucks is also conveniently located on-site, and although the wait time is hideous, it’s well worth it for a delicious Peppermint Mocha.
+A Starbucks is also conveniently located on-site.
+Although the wait time is hideous, it’s well worth it for a delicious Peppermint Mocha.
 Overpriced – yes, worth the splurge – yes!

 Seasonal Gift Shops

-For those seeking a few unique Christmas gifts or a new unique decorative piece to add to your collection, you are in luck as there are a handful of gift shops with have been totally transformed into a Christmas wonderland.
+For those seeking a few unique Christmas gifts, you are in luck as a handful gift shops transform into a Christmas wonderland.
 Lots of Peanuts and Coca-Cola themed knick knacks to browse through in between enjoying rides and festivities.